-The LIFO method assumes that the last items that you purchased are sold or removed from inventory first.
+The LIFO method assumes that the last items that you purchased are sold, consumed, or otherwise disposed of first.

 Valuing the inventory.
 The third step in figuring your inventory is to value the items you have in inventory.
+The value of your inventory is a major factor in figuring your taxable income.
+The method you use is very important.

-you have in inventory.
-The two common methods to value non-LIFO inventory are the cost method and the lower of cost or market method.
+The two most common methods to value non-LIFO inventory are the cost method and the lower of cost or market method.
 LIFO inventory may only be valued at cost.